 The system that this ancient author describes would work well with either the Greek or Roman alphabet as both have 24 letters.
 This description fits the three-turreted camp gate precisely.
 So it would be easy to adapt this fire signal to 2, turrets by having each beacon being 12 letters, 3 being 8 letters, and 4 being 6 letters each.

 The ancient description that we saw is a simple rudimentary understanding of it.
 As this technology had obviously undergone many great adjustments.
 And this being a highly sensitive technology for the Roman army, the exact codes would have been kept a closely-guarded secret.
 It is possible that they may have also developed signal of a type similar to the modern Morse code for an even more efficient communication system.

 Own the coin types shown in this article:

 I have an ancient coin store on eBay where I have thousands available for sale:

 Article by Ilya Zlobin, world-renowned expert numismatist, enthusiast, author and dealer in authentic ancient Greek, ancient Roman, ancient Byzantine coins and beyond.

-An interesting video about numismatic coins.
-An ancient coin expert created this to educate people.
+An interesting article about numismatic coins.
+An ancient coin expert created this to teach.

 from Trusted Ancient Coins – Feed http://www.trustedancientcoins.com/roman-camp-gate-coins/amp/